-Ms. Murray is past Chair of the Dean's Council at Queen's University Law School, and taught Securities Regulation at Queen's University last year and recently taught Securities Regulation and Corporate Finance at the University of Toronto's Global Professional Master of Laws in Business Law Program for several years.
+Ms. Murray is past Chair of the Dean's Council at Queen's University Law School, and taught Securities Regulation at Queen's University last year and has taught Securities Regulation and Corporate Finance at the University of Toronto's Global Professional Master of Laws in Business Law Program for several years.

-Ms. Murray is Chair of the Board of Directors of Teck Resources Limited, a director of CI Financial Corp. and a director of BCE and Bell Canada and has been a director of the SickKids Foundation, the Toronto Symphony Foundation and a director of a number of other private and public companies.
+Ms. Murray is Chair of the Board of Directors of Teck Resources Limited and a director of BCE Inc. and Bell Canada and has been a director of the SickKids Foundation, the Toronto Symphony Foundation and a director of a number of other private and public companies.